 The Potawatomi of the Woods Mission Band remained in eastern Kansas for ten years.
 In 1848 they moved further west to St Marys, Kansas, close to the Prairie Band Potawatomi Reservation at Mayetta, Kansas.
 During their years at the mission more than 600 of the Potawatomi died, many of them shortly after their arrival.
 Chief Alexis Menominee died on April 15, 1841, at the age of 50.
 All are buried at the site.

-In 1861, the Potawatomi were offered a new treaty which gave them land in Oklahoma.
+In 1861, the Potawatomi were offered a new treaty that gave them land in Oklahoma.
 Those who signed this treaty became the Citizen Band Potawatomi because they were given U.S. citizenship.
-Their headquarters today are in Shawnee, Oklahoma.
+Their headquarters today is in Shawnee, Oklahoma.

 Though the mission is no longer there, the site continues to commemorate the Potawatomi struggle at the St. Philippine Duchesne Memorial Park.
 In the 1980s, the Eastern Kansas Diocese bought 450 acres where the original Sugar Creek Mission had stood and the St. Philippine Duchesne Memorial Park was dedicated in 1988 with a large circular altar and a 30-foot tall metal cross.
 The park also features seven wooden crosses with metal plaques to honor those who died there, as well as a number of interpretive signs that display information about the Potawatomi Indians and the original mission buildings.